JoonasSa/alkodata/README.md

 ## The research idea
 We are trying to find out if there is any correlation between weather, holidays and Alko’s alcohol sales.
-If such a correlation exists we will try to predict next years sales.

 ## Predictions